How to Choose Photo Booth Software: A Practical Guide for Operators

 360 booths are a different category entirely.
 The "template" is a transparent overlay composited on top of slow-motion video, not a print layout.

-RevoSpin 360 — The market leader.
-Reliable, widely supported, large community.
-If you're starting in 360, start here.
+RevoSpin 360 — One of the most widely adopted 360 platforms.
+Reliable, well supported, large community.
+If you're starting in 360, it's a safe place to begin.

 Spinner 360 — Similar feature set to RevoSpin with minor interface differences.
 A solid alternative.